Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   - When working with objects or arrays, it's important to spread the state variable before calling the setter function.
 This ensures that you don't overwrite the original state.

 * Lesson 6 - Introduction to useEffect Hook
-  * Q. What is the `useEffect` hook and why is it useful?
-  * Q. How to use the `useEffect` hook to set the document title on initial render and subsequent updates.
   * The `useEffect` hook help you perform **side effects** in **functional components**, that's too in a much better way compare to Class component.
   * In the class components, the side effects is handled using the lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
   * ```javascript